Talk to others with an Ostomy

-Blood on ostomy bag from skin irritation
+Need advice for blood on ostomy bag from skin irritation

 I'm a new ostomate and have been struggling in keeping my skin irritation and blisters at bay.
-I've had some luck streaks before where skin irritation was controlled but as my stoma grows smaller (doc says it's normal as inflammation goes away), I had to make the hole in the flange smaller too (used to be 40mm now it's 35mm).
+I've had some lucky streaks before where skin irritation was controlled, but as my stoma grows smaller (doc says it's normal as inflammation goes away), I had to make the hole in the flange smaller too (used to be 40mm, now it's 35mm).
 But my problem now is that the skin around the stoma is irritated and even bled once.
 I have nasty blisters now.
 I tried accessories like stoma powder and am experimenting between paste and clay ring.
 What's your best advice on this?
 Thanks!

 Blisters aren’t good.
 Do you have an ostomy nurse to contact?
 You may have more going on, like allergic reactions, than just your stoma healing.

-Bob has done some trials with different products.. try searching in the forum for “weepy skin” i think others have also posted about their solutions.
+Bob has done some trials with different products.
+Try searching in the forum for "weepy skin".
+I think others have also posted about their solutions.

-for me a product called duo derm always works well until the skin heals and then i can go back to my regular set up.
+For me, a product called DuoDerm always works well until the skin heals and then I can go back to my regular setup.

-also, if you can, change your set up more frequently until your stoma size stabilizes you’ll have less waste sitting against the skin which will help heal too
+Also, if you can, change your setup more frequently until your stoma size stabilizes.
+You'll have less waste sitting against the skin, which will help heal too.

-Hello rexlor.
+Hello Rexlor.

-Thanks for sharing your problems as it gives us an opportunity to reflect upon those early days of copi ng and managing a stoma without the benefit of experience and hindsight.
+Thanks for sharing your problems as it gives us an opportunity to reflect upon those early days of coping and managing a stoma without the benefit of experience and hindsight.

 I’m pleased to see that you have already had some useful replies, so I won’t repeat what has already been said.